sturrpzz/creeative_coding_blog-main/posts/2Difficulties.md

 disable_html_sanitization: true
 ---

+<iframe width="400" height="442" src="https://editor.p5js.org/rios/full/htp6tXgTh"></iframe>

 # Lack of knowledge on JavaScript

-<iframe width="400" height="442" src="https://editor.p5js.org/rios/sketches/htp6tXgTh"></iframe>

 Similarly to Assignment 1, I was very ambitious with my ideas, only to realize I did not have enough JavaScript knowledge to execute them.
-It was the process of a lot of trials and errors, and a lot of frustration, but at the same time, these experiences gave me so much more insight on JavaScript
+It was the process of a lot of trials and errors, and a lot of frustration, but at the same time, these experiences gave me so much more insight on JavaScript.

+# Struggle to decide on an idea

+Something that took a lot of my time was deciding on which idea to execute, because I had so many ideas and I did not know which one would be practical.
+The moment I decided on one, everything else went quite smoothly.

 # Mental health struggles